Galaxies NGC 4733, NGC 4754, NGC 4762

 Object Description

-This small group of 3 galaxies was discovered on 15 March 1784 by Wilhelm Herschel using his 18.7 inch telescope.
+This small group of 3 galaxies was discovered on 15 March 1784 by William Herschel using his 18.7 inch telescope.
 He cataloged them as follows: II 73 (NGC 4733), I 25 = II 74 (NGC 4754) and II 75 (NGC 4762).
 With I 25 and II 74 he mistakenly made a double entry for the same galaxy (NGC 4754).
 He described I 25 as «bright, small, in a line with 2 stars».
 The description for II 74 and II 75 reads as follows: «Two, nearly parallel.
 The preceding pretty bright nearly round.
 The following pretty bright very much extended.
 8 or 10' distance».
 Both positions measured relatively from the star 34 Virginis and visual descriptions match.
 [463]

 The two galaxies NGC 4754 and NGC 4762 are assigned to the Hubble class SB0 and are therefore barred spirals with less pronounced spiral arms.
 However, while we are looking almost exactly at the edge of NGC 4762, we only see NGC 4754 at a medium angle.
 In addition, there is a strong difference in brightness between a round, inner and an elliptical outer part of the latter galaxy, so that both galaxies do not look very similar in the telescope.